 Ok id -> {state, id}

-?
-Or will the compiler know that each of those fields in that particular state
+In particular - will the old versions of byId and unique be kept alive because they're still referenced from state?
+Or will the compiler know that each of those fields in that particular state is ever accessed again?

 If the compiler doesn't optimize that reliably, I can see that being a footgun of accidental state duplication.